davestewart/spaceman/README.md

 The following tasks are available:

-**Scripts:**
+**Scripts**

 - [Run](#run)<br>
   Run any root or package script

-**Packages:**
+**Packages**

 - [Install](#install)<br>
-  Install one or more packages to a target repository
+  Install one or more packages to a workspace
 - [Uninstall](#uninstall)<br>
-  Uninstall one or more packages from a target repository
+  Uninstall one or more packages from a workspace
 - [Update](#update)<br>
-  Update one or more packages in a target repository
+  Update one or more packages in a workspace
 - [Reset](#reset)<br>
-  Remove all Node modules-related files in all repos, and reinstall
+  Remove all Node modules-related files in the root and all workspaces, and reinstall

-**Workspaces:**
+**Workspaces**

 - [Share](#share)<br>
   Make a workspace available for use within another workspace